ArshiL610/workstation-booking/README.md

 # Workstation Booking

-This Workstation Booking is a web application designed to manage and book workstations in a shared office space.
+This is a web application designed to manage and book workstations in a shared office space.
 It provides users with the ability to view available workstations, book a workstation for a specific date and time, and manage their bookings.
 This repository contains the source code for both the frontend and backend components of the application.

 ## Technologies Used